By Becky Brown

 The voice of her unlucky generation caught up in the War, Vera also speaks for every girl who disappointed parents longing for "an ordinary daughter" who shared their values.Vera tried to please her family, to look and act like her peers, to deny her authentic self and be the person they thought she should be.
 But she was not ordinary and somehow that authentic woman escaped to become the writer who documented women's role in the Great War.

 Sunbonnet Sue is number 47.1 in my Encyclopedia of Applique.
 The pattern here is drawn from the quilt above, made about 1935 when she was quite a fad.

-Or click on this drawing, copy it to a word file or a jpg and print it out.
+Or click on these drawings for 8" or 12" blocks, copy to a word file or a jpg and print.

 Many of Sunbonnet Sue's variations are more in the folk tradition of patterns handed around rather than published.